 - Our publications will also be inclusive, accessible, and informative:

-- At-con publications (i.e. pocket program guide) and signage will clearly communicate our Code of Conduct, accessibility options (Accessibility Policy, location of Access Desk/scooters, available access services, etc.), and the availability of pronoun stickers and communication cards.
+- At-con publications (i.e. pocket program guide) and signage will clearly communicate our Code of Conduct, accessibility options (Accessibility Policy, location of Access Desk/scooters, available access services, etc.), and the availability of pronoun stickers.

 - As noted above, our program guide will list pronouns for participants who wish to have them listed.